traefik/traefik/docs/user-guide/kubernetes.md

 !!! note
     The secret must have two entries named `tls.key`and `tls.crt`.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) for more details.

+!!! note
+    The TLS certificates will be added to all entrypoints defined by the ingress annotation `traefik.frontend.entryPoints`.
+If no such annotation is provided, the TLS certificates will be added to all TLS enabled `defaultEntryPoints`.

 ## Basic Authentication

 It's possible to add additional authentication annotations in the Ingress rule.